peakedev/metasync/README.md

 **{MODEL_NAME}_KEY** — Where `MODEL_NAME` is converted to uppercase with special characters replaced (e.g., `"gpt-4"` becomes `GPT_4_KEY`)

 These are referenced in `config.py` when models are loaded from the database.

+**Note:** The test SDK does not require an API key and can be used for testing without credentials.

 ### Summary for docker-compose